rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/4-amy.md

 As quickly as she dared, she crept through the dark kitchen, keeping an eye on the couch and prepared to drop to the floor if they moved.
 Thankfully, they were completely distracted and she made it across without being noticed.

 Filled with equal parts triumph and annoyance, she opened Ian’s door without knocking and slipped inside, shutting it quietly behind her.
-The room was only dimly lit by moonlight and it took her eyes a moment to adjust.
+The room was only dimly lit by moonlight, and it took her eyes a moment to adjust.
 When they did, she realized with confusion that only one bed was occupied.
 Ian’s best friend Wally was asleep on his back and snoring softly.

 Where the fuck was Ian?
 Was he still in the bathroom?
 No, he would have seen all her texts.
 There was only one possible explanation.
 Not only had he blown her off, but he’d done it to fuck some other girl!
 She practically saw red at the idea.
 Not that she cared if he slept with anyone else, of course.
 This was always going to be a one-time thing.
 But the idea that he’d choose someone else over a chance with her?
 Outrageous.
 Well, she’d show him.